 Now that you have lots of youth group game ideas, it’s time to plan, schedule, and communicate these activities with your people.
-With an online tool like Church Community Builder, you’ll have access to a Group Management feature that can be extremely helpful for you as a youth leader.
+With a church management system, you’ll have access to a Group Management feature that can be extremely helpful for you as a youth leader.
 This feature allows you to:

 - Create a group that includes all the contact information for the kids in your Youth Group.

 - Communicate with your Youth Group members via email or text message.